COLA508/LAFVIN_Smart-Home/docs/source/Floor2.rst

 .. admonition:: Precautions

- - There is a film on both sides of the acrylic, please tear it off before installation
+ - There is a film on both sides of the acrylic, please tear it off before installation.
  - When installing the acrylic window drive plate to the basswood board, the fixing screws do not need to be tightened too much, and appropriate margin should be left to ensure smooth sliding of the window.
  - The window's acrylic drive plate should be installed with the rack facing upwards.